Help the Aged (song): Critical reception

 "Help the Aged" has generally seen positive critical reception.
-Larry Flick from Billboard commented, "And rest assured that gloriously happy is precisely the emotion you'll be experiencing by the close of this richly textured, deliciously introspective rock ballad.
+Larry Flick from Billboard magazine commented, "And rest assured that gloriously happy is precisely the emotion you'll be experiencing by the close of this richly textured, deliciously introspective rock ballad.
 Jarvis Cocker is at his vocally ravaged best here, swimming through an arrangement that gradually builds from a quiet piano/guitar opening into a collision course of clanging guitars, layered harmonies, and pounding beats.
 No need to handicap the future of this gem.
 Just prepare for a saturating rock radio run."
-David Browne of Entertainment Weekly wrote that the song "deftly leaps from an after-hours fragility to arena roar," while Steve Hochman of The Los Angeles Times wrote, "In 'Help the Aged,' sentiments that might sound cynical from someone else ('One time they were just like you, drinking, smoking cigs and sniffing glue') are full of compassion and the simple knowledge that we all get older."
+David Browne of Entertainment Weekly wrote that the song "deftly leaps from an after-hours fragility to arena roar," while Steve Hochman of The Los Angeles Times wrote, "In 'Help the Aged', sentiments that might sound cynical from someone else (One time they were just like you, drinking, smoking cigs and sniffing glue) are full of compassion and the simple knowledge that we all get older."
 Rolling Stones Greg Kot wrote that, in the song, "Pulp reach out to the inevitable with a mixture of resignation, compassion and humor, and package it all in a mirror ball of florid strings, helium-enriched vocal harmonies and shimmering guitars."
 Nick Hornby of Spin Magazine stated, "By the climax ... the song is breaking your heart in ways you couldn't have anticipated."

+Writing for NME, Andy Crysell said that the song was "largely a Pulp-by-numbers effort which sways weightlessly".